Your Dedicated Bus Accident Lawyers

 - Bus drivers not having enough room to maneuver, especially in heavily populated urban areas

 - Weight distribution problems that cause a rollover hazard

 - Lack of proper training related to driving large vehicles

 Injuries Involved in Bus Accidents

 A rollover or tip-over accident is more likely for a bus than a typical passenger vehicle.
 The height and distribution of weight on buses make them particularly vulnerable to rollover accidents.
-Adding to the inherent risk for rollovers, most bus passengers do not wear seat belts, and most buses in New York are not equipped with safety devices like airbags.
+Adding to the inherent risk for rollovers, most bus passengers do not wear seat belts, and most buses aren’t equipped with safety devices like airbags.
 Even though bus accidents are less common than passenger vehicle accidents, the injuries tend to be more severe with bus crashes.

 Any motor vehicle accident can result in injuries that range from minor, such as bruising, to severe, such as a traumatic brain injury.
 Victims in bus accidents are often thrown around the bus, making them more likely to suffer severe injuries.
 Some of the most common types of injuries from bus accidents include the following: